pwsgoooo/ML_predictProfit/README.md

 # ML_predictProfit
-Machine learning for predict profit of Startup corporation
+Machine learning for predict profit of Startup company